Federal Reserve Watch: Preparation For Balance Sheet Contraction

 Ms. Yellen admitted in her testimony that there is a good deal of uncertainty surrounding the immediate future of the rate of inflation in the United States and what happens with respect to this number could cause the Fed to alter its current plan.

-The basic feeling among Fed officials seems to be that the softness in the inflation numbers are a temporary phenomenon and that inflation will bounce back again to be on the Fed’s track of approaching it’s, the Fed’s, 2.0 percent target rate of inflation.
+The basic feeling among Fed officials seems to be that the softness in the inflation numbers is a temporary phenomenon and that inflation will bounce back again to be on the Fed’s track of approaching its, the Fed’s, 2.0 percent target rate of inflation.

 If it is not a temporary softness, then this could change the Fed’s plans.

 Meanwhile, the Federal Reserve has to operate with the two or three policy tools it has been stuck with since the third round of quantitative easing was halted in October 2014.
-The three tools the Fed has used during this time period has been reverse repurchase agreements, the General Account of the U. S. Treasury Department, the account that the Treasury writes checks on, and the Term Deposit facility.
+The three tools the Fed has used during this time period have been reverse repurchase agreements, the General Account of the U. S. Treasury Department, the account that the Treasury writes checks on, and the Term Deposit facility.

 The use of just these three tools seemed to reach a limit toward the end of last year as the amount of money in the General Account and the amount of repurchase agreements on the Fed’s balance sheet reached historic highs.